Unconventional tunnel magnetoresistance scaling with altermagnets

+In addition, the applicability of our theoretical framework may potentially be extended to a wide range of momentum–spin coupled systems, such as spin–orbit coupling (SOC)~\cite{huang_two-dimensional_2025, tao_ferroelectric_2025}, noncollinear antiferromagnets~\cite{rimmler_non-collinear_2025}, and spin–valley locking~\cite{yan_giant_2025}, etc. The key point of this effect lies in the fact that spin-degenerate and non-degenerate Bloch waves exhibit different decay rates.
+In addition, pinholes or resonant tunneling in conventional antiferromagnetic devices may also lead to anomalous scaling behavior~\cite{suzuki_tunnel_2023}.
+This anomalous scaling behavior in TMR does not necessarily occur only in altermagnets and therefore cannot be used as definitive evidence for identifying altermagnetic materials.

-In summary, we reveal an anomalous scaling behavior of \textit{decreasing} TMR with \textit{increasing} barrier thickness in AMTJ, which deviates from conventional expectations.
+In summary, we reveal an anomalous scaling behavior of decreasing TMR with increasing barrier thickness in AMTJ, which deviates from conventional expectations.
 The underlying mechanism of this anomalous scaling lies in the presence of a persistent transmission channel arising from spin-degenerate states, which remains largely unaffected by switching between the P and AP configurations.
 To qualitatively interpret this behavior, we further construct a simplified double-barrier model that distinguishes between effective and ineffective spin-selective transmission.
 The effective part, originating from spin-split states, decays rapidly with increasing barrier thickness.
 While the ineffective part exhibits weak decay and ultimately dominates the overall transmission at larger thicknesses.
-This contrasts with conventional ferromagnetic MTJs, where the bandstructure is fully split and only the effective spin-selective transmission is present.
-To validate this mechanism, we conduct \textit{ab initio} quantum transport simulations on a V$_2$Te$_2$O/Cr$_2$Se$_2$O/V$_2$Te$_2$O AMTJ, demonstrating that increasing the Cr$_2$Se$_2$O layer thickness from 1 to 5 layers led to a significant TMR degradation from 220\% to 40\%.
-Our results not only provide new insights into the fundamental transport behavior of \textit{altermagnets} but also highlight a key design consideration fundamentally impacting the performance of magnetic tunneling junction based on altermagnets.
+Whether the TMR exhibits an unconventional scaling behavior is primarily determined by the difference in decay constants $\kappa$ between the ineffective and effective regions.
+The overall decay rate of TMR with barrier thickness is further influenced by both the relative area ratio of these $k$-space regions and their respective decay rates.
+To confirm this unconventional behavior, we perform \textit{ab initio} quantum transport simulations on all-altermagnetic V$_2$Te$_2$O/Cr$_2$Se$_2$O/V$_2$Te$_2$O AMTJs and AMTJs with a non-magnetic ZnSe barrier.
+Our results not only provide new insights into the fundamental transport behavior of altermagnets but also highlight a key design consideration that fundamentally impacts the performance of the magnetic tunnel junction based on altermagnets.

 \textit{Experimental implementation.} We note that bulk materials with similar structure to these two materials, KV$_2$Se$_2$O and SbV$_2$Te$_2$O, have been successfully synthesized in recent experiments~\cite{al2025, FZhang2025}.
 Spin- and angle-resolved photoemission spectroscopy (SARPES) measurements confirm them as $d$-wave anisotropic AM.
 Moreover, its 2D form can be obtained via topochemical deintercalation~\cite{Lin2018}, thus suggesting V$_2$Te$_2$O and Cr$_2$Se$_2$O as potential feasible material platform for experimental realization.